 Bring an empty water Bottle

 If traveling by plane, you won’t be able to carry liquids over 3.4 ounces past security.
 And instead of purchasing a bottle of water at the airport, why not bring one in your carry-on bag?
+In addition, you could also include a hydration supplement such as a phytoplankton supplement, to help balance electrolytes, support alertness, and counteract fatigue whilst traveling.

 Once you’ve passed through security, fill it in on your way to your gate.
 Refill it before boarding since airplane cabins have low levels of humidity.